Argentinian Flan

 Instructions

-- Heat a teapot of water to barely a simmer
+- Preheat the oven to 350 and heat a full teapot of water to a low simmer

 - Coat the bottom of each ramekin with dulce de leche sauce

-- Place the baking dish in the oven on a pull out rack
+- Place the baking dish in the oven on a pull out rack and pour the hot water around them until there is about 1″ up the side of the ramekins

-- Bake uncovered for 45 minutes or until a toothpick inserted in the middle comes out clean
+- Bake uncovered for 45 minutes or until a toothpick inserted in the middle comes out clean, remove the baking dish and let set for 5-10 more minutes

-- Remove each ramekin from the water bath and set on a rack to cool for 45 – 60 minutes
+- Remove each ramekin individually from the water bath and set on a rack to cool for 45 – 60 minutes

 - If serving immediately, un-mold it by running a knife around the inside edge.
 Place a small plate over the top, turn over and jiggle the ramekin.
-It should drop onto the plate.
+It should drop onto the plate

-- If serving after refrigeration, warm the flan in the microwave for 45-50 seconds which will loosen the dulce de leche from the bottom of the ramekin then follow the instruction above.
+- If serving after refrigeration, warm the flan in the microwave for 45-50 seconds which will loosen the dulce de leche from the bottom of the ramekin then follow the instruction above

 - Warm and spoon some dulce de leche over the flan